danhealy/dragonruby-zif/README.md

 ### Zif::TiledLayer
 A subclass of `SimpleLayer`, this redefines `source_sprites` as a 2-dimensional array, indexed by logical (tile) position.

+### Zif::BitmaskedTiledLayer
+A TiledLayer where the sprites are chosen via bitmasked adjacency rules on the presence data layer - otherwise known as Autotiling.
+This class expects that you've registered your autotile images using a `SpriteRegistry` available at `$services[:sprite_registry]`.
+See `Zif::SpriteRegistry#register_autotiles`

 ### Zif::Camera
 Designed to work with `Zif::LayeredTileMap`, the Camera is initialized with a set of layer sprites, typically these are the `containing_sprite`s of large render targets.
 It zooms these sprites to fit the viewable area of the screen.
 It is responsible for directing the layers to reposition based on camera movements.